 They are made using excellent CORROFLON or BIOFLEX ULTRA PTFE process hoses as a base hose.
 These hoses may be equipped with fittings with PTFE liner extended through the fitting and flared out on the sealing face.
 Used in the food industry and for loading/unloading of hazardous chemical substances.

-Hoses heated with a heating agent
+Hoses heated by a heating agent